moja-global/FLINT.Cloud/docs/deployment/index.rst

    ``az account show`` command.

-Make sure the above steps are repeated for both of the apps that you are doing to deploy.
+Make sure the above steps are repeated for both of the apps that you are going to deploy.
 Configure your app to use the managed identity to pull from Azure Container Registry.

 .. code:: sh